ai-on-gke/website/site/content/docs/agentic/agentic-llamaindex/index.md

 * `app` \- folder with demo Python application that uses llamaindex to ingest data to RAG and infer it through web API.
 * `templates` \- folder with Kubernetes manifests that require additional processing to specify additional values that are not known from the start.
-* `terraform` \- folder with terraform config that executes automated provisioning of required infrastructure resources.
+* `terraform` \- folder with Terraform config that executes automated provisioning of required infrastructure resources.

 ## Demo application